jgnoya/GCD_CourseProyect/CodeBook.md

 * tBodyGyroJerk-mean-X: Is the same as the previous column but with the Jerk signals
 * tBodyAccMag-mean-XYZ, tGravityAccMag-mean-XYZ, tBodyAccJerkMag-mean-XYZ, tBodyGyroMag-mean-XYZ, tBodyGyroJerkMag-mean-XYZ: the magnitude of these three-dimensional signals were calculated using the Euclidean norm.
 In this columns are strored the average mean for each measurement for each subject id and each activity
 * tBodyAccMag-std-XYZ, tGravityAccMag-std-XYZ, tBodyAccJerkMag-std-XYZ, tBodyGyroMag-std-XYZ, tBodyGyroJerkMag-std-XYZ: the magnitude of these three-dimensional signals were calculated using the Euclidean norm.
 In this columns are strored the average standard deviation for each measurement for each subject id and each activity
+* Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-mean-XYZ, fBodyAccJerk-mean-XYZ, fBodyGyro-mean-XYZ, ....
+(Note the 'f' to indicate frequency domain signals).
+This type of columns show the average mean or the average standard deviation for the corresponding measurement, calculated for each subject id and avtivity.

+To obtain this data set we join the train and test data and take only the mean and standard deviation columns.
+Then we group the data by subject id and activity and calculate the average for each column grouped by subject id and activity.
+To do this we use functionality from plyr and dplyr packages to group, sumarize and arrange (order) the data.